sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

 ------------------------

-The ``Admin`` list is a ``Block`` that fetches information from the ``Admin`` service's ``Pool`` and prints it in the nicely formated list you have on your default Dashboard.
+The ``Admin`` list is a ``Block`` that fetches information from the ``Admin`` service's ``Pool`` and prints it in the nicely formatted list you have on your default Dashboard.
 The ``Admin`` list is defined by the ``sonata.admin.block.admin_list`` service, which is implemented by the ``Block\AdminListBlockService`` class.
 It is then rendered using the ``SonataAdminBundle:Block:block_admin_list.html.twig`` template file.